Molecular Medicine MS

 Degree Requirements

-Through the combination of required and elective courses, a total of 36.0 credits is required to successfully obtain the degree of Masters of Science in Molecular Medicine.
+Through the combination of required and elective courses, a total of 36.0 credits is required to successfully obtain the degree of Master of Science in Molecular Medicine.
 In order to maintain full-time student status, a minimum of 9.0 credits must be taken in any given academic semester.
 In most cases, there are both traditional (face-to-face) and online sections for each course.
 Students should work with their program advisors to plan their course of study.

 Research Requirements